rbmarliere/blog/_posts/2023-10-12-raspberrypi.markdown

 can give you important insight about the different areas of knowledge that spans this vast project.
 You'll be able to quickly find your way into whatever feature that you might wanna learn about more.
-Although a nice exercise, you're probably better off with the [vendor configuration][rpi-config] as a starting point.
+Although a nice exercise, you're probably better off with the [vendor configuration][rpi-kconfig] as a starting point.
 There will be many things there that you're probably not gonna use, but most of what you need will also be there.
 Overall, this is one of the trade-offs distro kernel teams have to deal with.